 Infant Constipation Relief Tips

-Before we dive into our infant constipation relief tips, let's discuss symptoms and what constitutes a normal bowel movement frequency.
+Before we present our infant constipation relief tips, let's review newborn constipation symptoms and what constitutes a normal bowel movement frequency.

 Symptoms of Constipation in Infants

 - Hard and/or dry stools that are difficult to pass, regardless of frequency

 - Grunting or visible discomfort when passing a bowel movement